Landfill Methane Outreach Program

 How can landfill gas be used for energy?

-Of the 2,400 or so currently operating or recently closed municipal solid waste landfills in the United States, more than 580 have LFG utilization projects.
-However, EPA estimates that as many as 450 additional landfills could cost-effectively have their methane turned into an energy resource, producing enough electricity to power more than 490,000 homes across the United States.
+Of the 2,400 or so currently operating or recently closed municipal solid waste landfills in the United States, about 590 have LFG utilization projects.
+However, EPA estimates that as many as 440 additional landfills could cost-effectively have their methane turned into an energy resource, producing enough electricity to power nearly 530,000 homes across the United States.

 What are the economic benefits of using landfill gas as a resource?